Noah Falck

-Noah Falck (born April 23, 1977) is an American poet.
+Noah Falck (born April 23, 1977) is an American poet, teacher, arts nonprofit executive, and culture worker.

 Life and work

+Poetry and Editing

-Falck is the author of the poetry collections Exclusions (Tupelo Press, 2020) and Snowmen Losing Weight (BatCat Press, 2012).
-His work has appeared in Boston Review, Kenyon Review, Harvard Review, Conduit, Ploughshares, and Poets.org.
-His credits as editor include My Next Heart: New Buffalo Poetry (BlazeVOX Books, 2017).
-He is the Education Director at Just Buffalo Literary Center, the premier center for the literary arts in the Buffalo/Niagara region.
+Falck is the author of the poetry collections Exclusions (Tupelo Press, 2020), a finalist for the 2020 Believer Book Award, and Snowmen Losing Weight (BatCat Press, 2012) as well as several chapbooks including the co-written collection, Prerecorded Weather (SurVision Books, 2022), winner of the James Tate Poetry Prize.
+His work has appeared in Boston Review, Kenyon Review, Harvard Review, Conduit, Ploughshares, The Slowdown, and Poets.org.